How easy is it to catch whooping cough?

 Whooping cough is very easy to catch.
 If a person in your household has it and you did not get the vaccine, you have up to a 90% chance of catching it.

-Can you catch whooping cough if you've already gotten the vaccine?
+Can you catch whooping cough if you've already had the vaccine?

 Unlike some vaccines, the whooping cough vaccine may not protect you against the disease for life.
 You may become less immune 5 to10 years after your last childhood vaccine.